-Boston has a lot of cool fountains that can be great fun for families in summer.
-But I've learned the hard way that not every fountain is suited for preschoolers.
+Boston has a lot of big, splashy, exciting spray parks and fountains that can be great fun for families in summer.
+But I've learned the hard way that not every water playground is suited for preschoolers.

 A few years back, when one of my sons was 4, I took him and his brothers to the Christian Science Plaza fountain along Huntington Avenue.
 To me as a parent, it was a wise selection: awesome fountain, I didn't have to walk far from the parking spot, and bathrooms were nearby in the Prudential Center.
 But my 4-year-old kid was horrified by the fountain and how big it was.
 It took him a half hour to even wander up to the where the water shot out of the ground, and soon after he got soaked and was freezing.
 It was not the best choice for a young child.

 With that thinking in mind, we've rounded up some gentler, preschooler-friendly local fountains and splash pads.
 Be sure to check out these outdoor pools with fun slide and spray features for more ways to cool off this summer, or if a climate-controlled environment is more your family's speed, consider a visit to a preschooler-friendly indoor water park.
 There are plenty of ways to get wet around Boston—without tears!

 This older fountain, located right off the Green line, rests in the shadow of the looming Hancock Tower and across the street from Boston Public Library.
 It is not unusual to see dozens of people dipping their feet into the running waters, and young kids can even go knee-high in the pool.

 Sculpture Fountain in Norman D. Leventhal Park—Post Office Square